-Thanks to the influence of jujutsu the Wado is focused on the principle of softness (ju): while other styles try to stop the opponent’s blows arresting their energy, the wadoka uses the opponent’s strength to his advantage, and then backfire against it.
+Thanks to the influence of jujutsu the Wado is focused on the principle of softness (ju): while other styles try to stop the opponent’s blows arresting his energy, the wadoka uses the opponent’s strength to his own advantage.
 Furthermore, a wadoka expresses power through speed and precision, eliminating unnecessary movements (mudana dosa).
 This style develops elasticity, speed and ability, minimizing the use of brute force in favor of a real dynamic intelligence.

-There is no a strictly established age, because it varies from child to child.
-Usually, around the age of six it is possible to have a soft karate start, while around 9/10 years we can have a martial start.
+There is no strictly established age, because it varies from child to child.
+Usually, around the age of four it is possible to have a soft karate start, while around 8/9 years we can have a deeper martial start.

 Yes, and it is proven by scientific studies.
-Wado-ryu is therapeutic for hyperactive children or for the one’s having behavioral disorders.
-According to a 2007 American study published in the International Journal of Offender Therapy, a significant improvement in intensity, adaptability, and ability to regulate their emotional states was observed in the children practicing Wado-ryu.
-Therefore it can be a valuable therapeutic resource in the age of development and adolescence for behavioral disorders, aggression, Attention Deficit Hyperactivity Disorder (ADHD), autism, social phobia and anxious-depressive syndromes .
+Wado-ryu is therapeutic for hyperactive children and for the ones having behavioral disorders.
+According to a 2007 American study published on the International Journal of Offender Therapy, children practicing Wado-ryu have a significant improvement in intensity and adaptability of their emotional states, and they also improve the ability to regulate them.
+Therefore it can be a valuable therapeutic resource during the age of development and adolescence for behavioral disorders, aggression, Attention Deficit Hyperactivity Disorder (ADHD), autism, social phobia and anxious-depressive syndromes .

-Naturalness and fluidity of its techniques make the Wado a valid fitness tool in adulthood, developing joint mobility, flexibility and muscle reactivity, improving reaction times and practically all levels of ability.
-It is also a powerful training for the mind, for the benefit of attention.
-All useful elements in daily life (such as, for example, when driving).
-Furthermore, by practicing barefoot, the plantar pump is strengthened, to the advantage of the cardiovascular system, and the natural approach to positions offers, actually, similar results to postural gymnastics.
-All this, learning a martial art.
+Naturalness and fluidity of its techniques make the Wado a valid fitness tool in adulthood, developing joint mobility, flexibility and muscle reactivity, improving reaction times and practically all ability’s levels.
+It is also a powerful mind training, for the benefit of attention.
+All elements very useful in daily life (such as, for example, when driving).
+Furthermore, by practicing barefoot, the plantar pump is strengthened, to the advantage of the cardiovascular system, and the natural approach to stances offers, actually, similar results to postural gymnastics.
+All this, by learning a martial art.

 No, far from it.
 In fact, it is one of the safest disciplines for both children and adults.
-The attention that is placed in each activity, the increasing joint mobility, motor ability, balance, concentration and self-mastery make it an ideal sport and martial art.
+The attention that is placed in each activity, the increasing joint mobility, motor ability, balance, concentration and self-mastery make it an ideal sport and martial art for everyone.

-Okinawa’s karate was born as a technique of combat and self defense.
-Japanese jujustu was the martial art behind the training of samurai warriors.
-Wado-ryu derives from the meeting of karate with jujutsu, so the answer is yes.
-The teaching of traditional Wado-ryu focuses on the effectiveness of techniques and on the progressive and constant training of body and mind to enhance individual responsiveness in every circumstance of life.
+Okinawa’s karate was born as a combat system and self defense.
+Japanese jujustu was the martial art core training of samurai warriors.
+Wado-ryu comes from karate and jujutsu, so the right answer is yes.
+The traditional Wado-ryu focus on the techniques’ effectiveness and the progressive and constant training of body and mind to enhance individual responsiveness in every circumstance of life.

 Yes, and not only for the benefit of those who are the victims.
 Traditional karate strengthens children in body and spirit, infusing them with greater awareness and self-confidence and thanks to the adoption of the Budō traditions – steeped in Zen spirit and discipline – it is particularly effective in harmonizing relationships.